jolieching/jolieching.github.io/projects/kaleo.md

 <img class="ui medium right floated rounded image" src="/images/cab5ef3c-58d6-11e6-82a9-ebc23d33d9af.jpg">

 As the web director of Ka Leo O Hawai'i, I have many responsibilites, some of which include covering daily news, refining the site's user interface and experience, and posting and designing web articles.

-The content mangement system behind Ka Leo is BLOX.
+Even though I have been in this position for less than a year, I have been challenged to improve my communication and delegation to become a more effective leader.
+One of Ka Leo's everyday struggles is finding reporters to write articles for the web (we are constantly understaffed).